 Good digital PR is anything that positively influences a brand’s social media or organic search profiles, or any positive online media coverage.
-Generally, we work with the following KPIs:
+With this in mind, we generally work with the following 3 principal KPIs.

 - Have we increased our client’s target audience community size?
 Likes/Fans/Followers etc